 A US study found that 33% of young transgender people had attempted suicide as a result of discrimination and bullying (Clements-Nolle, Marx & Katz 2006).
 Anecdotally, anxiety and depression related to homophobia and transphobia experienced in youth is a common theme identified in ACON's counselling services.

 This is supported by the findings of Writing Themselves In 3, which identified that these experiences of abuse, including verbal and physical abuse, were associated with feelings of being unsafe, excessive AOD use, self-harm and suicide in young people (Hillier et al. 2010, p.
 49).
-For more than half of respondents, homophobia impacted on a range of aspects of schooling (Ibid.).
+For more than half of respondents, homophobia impacted on a range of aspects of schooling (Hillier et al. 2010).

-Given the widely recognised relationship between experiences of homophobic and transphobic abuse, discrimination and the lower mental health outcomes facing LGBTI people, this Strategy, will be implemented in conjunction with our Health Outcome Strategy on Mental Health and Wellbeing.
+Given the widely recognised relationship between experiences of homophobic and transphobic abuse, discrimination and the lower mental health outcomes facing LGBTI people, this Community Safety and Social Inclusion Strategy will be implemented in conjunction with our Health Outcome Strategy on Mental Health and Wellbeing.